Skip to main content

 Variability in image conditions is also an important aspect to consider.
 Differences in lighting, colour, shape, size, and focus of the images, along with the number of images available for each patient, can affect the accuracy of the results.
 High variability in images of the same patient or an insufficient number of representative images can decrease the expected diagnostic accuracy of the device.

 Additionally, the consistency of investigators in using the device is crucial.
-Variations in how diligently investigators use the device can impact the pilot's findings.
+Variations in how diligently investigators use the device can impact the investigation's findings.
 If the investigators are not consistent in their use of the device, it can lead to unreliable results and affect the overall assessment of its efficacy.

 Ethical Aspects of Clinical Research